demisto/content-docs/docs/tutorial-setup-dev.md

 ---
 id: tutorial-setup-dev
-title: Tutorial - Setting Up Your Dev Environment for Demisto
+title: Tutorial - Set Up Your Dev Environment
 ---

 Thank you for showing interest in contributing to the Demisto content.
 We hope this experience will be easy and fun.

 This tutorial will guide you on how to set up your dev environment to quickly start developing on Demisto.
-While in Demisto you can write code directly in the UI, which is awesome, you'll also need to set up your development environment outside of Demisto.
-This is because, in order to build a full fledged integration, you'll need to *lint* your code, run *pytest* for unit testing, create some documentation, submit your changes via *git* and more.
+While in Demisto you can write code directly in the UI, which is awesome, you'll need a proper development environment external to Demisto to contribute a full integration..
+This is because, in order to build a full fledged integration, you'll need to *lint* your code, run unit tests with *pytest*, create some documentation, submit your changes via *git* and more.

-For a quick reference, just jump to the [Development Setup](dev-setup) page, otherwise keep reading for more details.
+If you've been through this process already and just want a quick reference, you can jump to the [Development Setup](dev-setup) page, otherwise keep reading for more details.

 ## Which tools should I use?